 CONTRAINDICATIONS FOR SPEARMINT OIL

-As with all other New Directions Aromatics essential oils, Spearmint Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Spearmint Oil for therapeutic purposes.
 Pregnant women are especially advised not to use Spearmint Oil, as its emmenagogue properties can lead to miscarriage.
 Nursing women and those taking prescription drugs are advised not to use Spearmint Essential Oil without the medical advice of a physician.
 The oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 Prior to using Spearmint Oil, a skin test is recommended, as it can cause skin sensitivities.
 This can be done by diluting the essential oil in a carrier oil such as Olive Oil, Almond Oil, or Coconut Oil, and applying a small amount to a small area of skin that is not sensitive.
 Spearmint Oil must never be used near the eyes, inner nose, and ears, or on any other particularly sensitive areas of skin.
 When diffusing Spearmint Oil, avoid inhaling it for long periods at a time, as overexposure may result in headaches, skin irritations, nausea, lightheadedness, and emotional imbalance.

 New Directions Aromatics Inc.